General meaning

 ⌄

-Leaving a stable position causes a shock but frees a stifled potential.
+Leaving a stable position causes a shock but liberates a stifled potential.

 In professional terms, this combination often suggests a sudden departure from a secure job, sometimes against general advice.
-The Scythe represents the resignation letter, the termination of a contract, or the internal decision to stop everything.
-The Anchor symbolizes material security, seniority, or acquired reputation.
-The Bouquet, in essence, shows that this departure opens a lighter period, with unexpected opportunities or different recognition.
-In the hidden aspect, the Ring indicates that a professional commitment, sometimes experienced as a moral obligation, was still holding the person back.
-The cut then becomes an act of loyalty to oneself.
+The Scythe represents the resignation letter, the termination of a contract, or the internal decision to cease all activities.
+The Anchor symbolizes material security, seniority, or established reputation.
+The Bouquet, in essence, shows that this departure opens a lighter period, with unexpected opportunities or different forms of recognition.
+In the hidden aspect, the Ring indicates that a professional commitment, sometimes perceived as a moral obligation, was still holding the person back.
+The severance then becomes an act of loyalty to oneself.

 Money and material security